platformatic/platformatic/docs/runtime/configuration.md

         - **`headers`** (`object`) — Optional headers to send with the telemetry.
 This has no effect on `console` and `memory` exporters.

 :::important
 OTLP traces can be consumed by different solutions, like [Jaeger](https://www.jaegertracing.io/).
-[Here](https://opentelemetry.io/ecosystem/vendors/) the full list.
+See the full list [here](https://opentelemetry.io/ecosystem/vendors/).
 :::

   ```json title="Example JSON object"